icy/icy_picture_modify/README.md

 ## USAGE

-  * Install and enable this plugin and the plugin `community`.
+  * Install and enable this plugin and the plugin `community`
   * Create and edit ACL file in `local/config/icy_acl.zml` in your Piwigo installation.
-A sample file can be found in `doc/icy_acl.zml.sample`.
+    * A sample file can be found in `doc/icy_acl.zml.sample`
+    * The syntax is described in the document `doc/zaml.md`.
+Please make sure that you read some important notes in this document.
-    You don't have to modify any settings for the plugin `community`.
-    Moverover, any settings of the plugin `community` will be ignored.
+    * You don't have to modify any settings for the plugin `community` Moverover, any settings of the plugin `community` will be ignored.
   * If you are using a development version of the plugin, please clean up the obsolete files (See `OBSOLETE FILES` below.)

 ## OBSOLETE FILES